 • Application-specific Implications: Different applications may react differently to packet reordering.
 Some applications have built-in mechanisms to handle out-of-order packets without significant performance degradation.
 However, others may not be as resilient, resulting in interruptions, retries, or even application-level failures when packets arrive out of sequence.

+Out-of-order packets can degrade the quality of the network connection, particularly in applications requiring consistent and timely data delivery.
 It’s important for network administrators and IT professionals to be aware of the effects of packet reordering on their specific network and applications to be able to understand the signs that your network isn’t performing as it should be.

 How Is Packet Reordering Measured?